Michael-Lloyd/pico8_manpage/README.md

 ## What is Pico8?

-The Pico-8 (P8) Fantasy Console is a virutal machine and console emulator for hardware that never existed, created by Joeseph White (zep [FIXME]) in 2014.
-It comes with a unique colour palette and game engine running a Lua DSL (FIXME) familiar to programming on classic 8-bit computers and gaming consoles from the late 1970's.
+The Pico-8 (P8) Fantasy Console is a virutal machine and console emulator for hardware that never existed, created by Joeseph White ([zep](https://twitter.com/lexaloffle)) in 2014.
+It comes with a unique colour palette and game engine running a Lua DSL familiar to programming on classic 8-bit computers and gaming consoles from the late 1970's.

 The fantasy game console has gained popularity after a number of free and open game